The user need to know details about a product in order to make a purchase decision or satisfy a need for support.

 - User reviews.
 Allow users to post reviews of products in order to assist customers in their decision process.
 User contributed product reviews can provide valuable information on which users can base their purchase decisions on.
 They are especially popular among retailers and travel companies.
 User reviews help provide social proof of the product.

 - Expert opinions.
-Export opinions about the product can help persuade the user into buying that exact product.
+Expert opinions about the product can help persuade the user into buying that exact product.
 However, there is a considerable possibility that the user will feel like it’s a paid sales pitch.
 Use expert opinions with caution – they most often work with product gurus or when the opinion was published in an independent and credible publication.

 - Present related products.
 Amazon’s popular “Users who bought this also bought” function is the most known.
 Other web shops rely on building up relations between products manually or simply fall back to listing products from the same category.